 Secured debt consolidation loan

-Secured debt consolidation loans are tied to an asset that you own, such as your house.
+Secured loans are tied to an asset that you own, such as your house.
 This means that if you can’t repay the loan, your house will be at risk.
 This added layer of security often gives lenders more confidence to lend larger amounts (compared to unsecured loans) to those with lower credit scores.

 Although unsecured debt consolidation loans aren’t secured against asset, failing to make at least the minimum monthly repayments under any type of credit will impact your credit score.
 This can have a knock-on effect on your ability to get approved for credit in the future.